 "A composer of extraordinary works and a musician of extraordinary talents, Chen Yi is brilliantly portrayed in this compelling study of her life and compositional career.
-Miller and Edward display an impressive grasp of the complex political and cultural context of China from 1949 to post-Cultural Revolution.
-Drawing on extensive interviews, they depict this globetrotting composers cultural milieu in vivid detail and persuasively demonstrates the multifaceted and transnational dimension of the composers musical world.
+Miller and Edwards display an impressive grasp of the complex political and cultural context of China from 1949 to post-Cultural Revolution.
+Drawing on extensive interviews, they depict this globetrotting composers cultural milieu in vivid detail and persuasively demonstrate the multifaceted and transnational dimension of the composers musical world.
 Their musical readings are vivid and insightful, full of rich information about Chens aesthetics, idioms, and distinctive style.
-This is a must read to anyone who is interested in concert music of twentieth and twenty-first centuries."--Nancy Rao, author of Chinatown Opera Theater in America
+This is a must read for anyone who is interested in concert music of the twentieth or twenty-first centuries."--Nancy Rao, author of Chinatown Opera Theater in America